AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

     -   [How do I view the expiration time of a subscription instance?](#section_8hf_t8x_5n3)

 ## How do I check which instance resources are available for purchase in a specific region or zone?

+You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.

 ## What do I do if resources are sold out when I attempt to purchase an instance within a specific region or zone?